nazifekirca/nazifekirca.github.io/_posts/2022-01-16-Intro-to-bash.md

 > Bash stands for *B*ourne *A*gain *Sh*ell

 Bash was developed in the 80's.
 It is often the default in Unix systems and Macs.

-Unix is the backbone of the internet.
-All mayor cloud providers have commandline interfaces to their products.
+Unix is the backbone of the internet, which is why all mayor cloud providers have commandline interfaces to their products.

 ### Prerequisites: